silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 * 'sortarg' - an argument to the sorting mode.
 * 'suggestions' - if true, alternative spelling suggestions are returned if there are less than 10 results.
 If false, suggestions are never returned.
+* 'field_weights' - if provided, a map searchable text field names to integer weights.
+See Sphinx documentation for how weighting works before setting values.

 The result is an associative array with the following keys:
 * 'Matches' - a DataObjectSet with the search results.